Esri/cad-bim-scripts/Samples/Share and Update SLPK from LYRX/readme.md

 - Have a .lyrx file prepared before using the sample script.
 See [how to save a .lyrx file](https://pro.arcgis.com/en/pro-app/latest/help/sharing/overview/save-a-layer-file.htm#:~:text=Select%20the%20layer%20or%20table,file%20in%20the%20Contents%20pane.&text=On%20the%20Save%20Layer(s,Click%20Save. ) for more information.

 ## How to use the sample.
-Download the ArcPy script (link it) in this folder and adjust it as needed.
+Download the [ArcPy script](SceneLayers.py) in this folder and adjust it as needed.
 Optionally, download the sample [service track layer file](Service_Track.lyrx) and [Zurich trainyard drawing](Zurich_Trainyard.dwg) in this folder to use with the script.